THE HISTORY BEHIND REDEMPTION AND CACTUS GAME DESIGN, INC.

 Between July and November of 1994, I worked on the game design and play-tested it.
 The game went through many variations before I finally settled on a design.
 One of the early versions of the game used dice to determine battle outcomes.
 I liked the element of luck the dice added but eventually decided it was better to rely on card modifiers rather than the dice.

 During this same time I approached two different game companies about licensing the game rights to them.
 At first I considered the game primarily as a game for the Christian bookstores.
-As more of my friends in the industry found out about the game, they encouraged me to sell it into the Adventure Game market as well.
+As more of my friends in the industry found out about the game, they encouraged me to sell it into the Hobby Game market as well.

 By December, one game company had declined saying they were already too busy with other card games.
 A second company placed an offer on the table.
 At the same time, my associates and I started examining the possibility of publishing the game ourselves.
 We had always licensed games to existing publishers.
 Publishing the game ourselves would require much more work and money on our part.
 But I did some research and wrote a business plan to see if we could effectively bring the game to market ourselves.